Manny-97/DE-ZOOMCAMP-PROJECT/README.md

 ## Acknowledgments

 Part of the journey is the end.
-On this note, I am extremely grateful for the time this set of wonderful people put in place to ensure we understood the various aspect of data and analytical engineering
+On this note, I am extremely grateful for the time this set of wonderful people put in place to ensure I understood the various aspect of data and analytics engineering

 * [Alexey Grigorev](https://www.linkedin.com/in/agrigorev/)
 * [Ankush Khanna](https://www.linkedin.com/in/ankushkhanna2/)